artem-nefedov/cmp-jira-issues.nvim/README.md

   end,
   complete_opts = {
-    curl_config = '~/.jira-curl-config', -- value is passed to `:h expand()` items = { -- what fields to lookup and how to format them { '[%s] ',   { { 'key' } } }, -- key only
+    curl_config = '~/.jira-curl-config', -- value is passed to `:h expand()` fields = 'summary,description', -- what fields to fetch from jira api items = { -- what fields to lookup in response and how to format them { '[%s] ',   { { 'key' } } }, -- key only
       { '[%s] %s', { { 'key' }, { 'fields', 'summary' } } }, -- key + summary
-    }
+    },
     get_cache = function(_, _)
       return vim.g.cached_jira_issues
     end,